-Just two weeks ago, the S&P CoreLogic Case-Shiller Home Price Index showed that U.S. home prices set another record in September, rising nearly 20% year-over-year.
-Home prices in the U.S. have now risen by more than 10% year-over-year for 10 straight months.
+In 2021, home prices in the U.S. rose by more than 10% year-over-year for 10 straight months.
 For context, over the past five years (2015-2020), annual home price appreciation rates have hovered right around 5%.

-The last time the housing market was this hot was back in 2004-2005.
-At that point in time, home prices had rattled off 27 straight months over 10%-plus year-over-year growth – right before the housing bubble burst.
+The last time the housing market was that hot was back in 2004-2005.
+At that point in time, home prices had rattled off 27 straight months of over 10%-plus year-over-year growth.
+That was right before the housing bubble burst.

-The red-hot housing market of 2004/05 was driven by bad lending practices.
-Greedy banks were giving out loans to just about anyone who asked for one, and those loans were being given out at exorbitantly high rates.
-The 30-Year Fixed Mortgage rate averaged about 6% in those years.
+The red-hot housing market of 2004-05 was driven by bad lending practices.
+Greedy banks were giving out loans to just about anyone who asked for one.
+And those loans were being given out at exorbitant rates.
+The 30-year fixed mortgage rate averaged about 6% in those years.

 The result?
 A bunch of under-earning households were burdened with loans too big to pay back.
-So, in the fourth quarter of 2007, mortgage debt-service payments as a percent of disposable income soared to a record-high 7.22%.
-Then as soon as the economy started to hit shaky ground, people were unable to pay off their mortgages – kickstarting an unparalleled housing market crash.
+So, in the fourth quarter of 2007, mortgage debt service payments as a percent of disposable income soared to a record-high 7.22%.
+Then as soon as the economy started to hit shaky ground, people were unable to pay off their mortgages.
+And that kickstarted an unparalleled housing market crash.

 Today’s housing market couldn’t be more different.

-It’s not driven by greedy banks giving out bad loans with high mortgage rates.
+It’s not fueled by greedy banks giving out bad loans with high mortgage rates.
 Lending practices have been cleaned up.
-The 30-year Fixed Mortgage rate averages 3% these days – half of what it was in 2004-2005.
+The 30-year fixed mortgage rate is around 5.5% these days.
+But that’s thanks to inflation-driven Fed rate hikes.
+Come early 2023, that rate should be on the decline.
 And mortgage debt service payments as a percent of disposable income have plunged to record lows of below 4%.

-So, while today’s housing market is hot, it’s hot for an entirely different set of reasons than why the housing market of 2004-2005 was red-hot.
+So, today’s housing market was hot for an entirely different set of reasons than it was in 2004-05.
+And it’s cooling off for different reasons, too.

-In stark contrast to that housing market, the drivers underpinning today’s hot housing market are durable – and will last for another decade, at least.
+In stark contrast, the drivers underpinning today’s housing market are durable – and will last for another decade, at least.
 Those drivers include:

 - A demographic-related surge in homebuying demand.
-Millennials and baby boomers are colliding to create the biggest homebuying demand surge we’ve seen in decades.
-Millennials have developed a reputation for postponing big life events, such as getting married, having kids, and buying homes.
-Now, they’re doing all of those things, as they’ve mostly reached an age and income where doing so makes logical and financial sense.
-This translates into tens of millions of new homebuyers entering the market over the next decade, at the same time that tens of millions of boomers are reaching that age where they are looking to downsize.
+Millennials and baby boomers are converging to create the biggest homebuying demand surge we’ve seen in decades.
+Millennials have developed a reputation for postponing big life events, like getting married, having kids, and buying homes.
+Now they’re doing all those things, as they’ve mostly reached an age and income where doing so makes logical and financial sense.
+This translates into tens of millions of new homebuyers entering the market over the next decade.
+That’s at the same time that tens of millions of boomers are reaching the age where they’re looking to downsize.
 This coupling is creating a huge homebuying demand surge that should last throughout the 2020s.

 - Very tight housing supply.
-Coming out of the 2008 Housing Market Crash, homebuilders were hesitant to build a ton of new homes because consumers were hesitant to buy new homes.
-This hesitancy lasted a decade, throughout which homebuilders didn’t build that many homes, creating an enormously supply-constrained market that won’t resolve itself quickly.
-According to Stephen Kim, a housing analyst at Evercore ISI: “The industry would need to sustain a two-million-starts pace for a decade to bring the industry out of its current underbuilt situation.”
-To that end, this market will be defined by low-supply and high-demand for the next decade – a recipe for strong home price appreciation.
+After the 2008 housing market crash, homebuilders were hesitant to build lots of new homes because consumers were hesitant to buy them.
+This hesitancy lasted a decade, throughout which homebuilders didn’t build that many homes.
+And that created an enormously supply-constrained market that won’t resolve itself quickly.
+According to Stephen Kim, a housing analyst at Evercore ISI: “The industry would need to sustain a 2-million-starts pace for a decade to bring the industry out of its current underbuilt situation.”
+To that end, this market will be defined by low supply and high demand for the next decade.
+That’s a recipe for strong home price appreciation.

 - A revitalized view of the importance of a home.
-Covid-19 changed the world.
-One of the most pronounced changes was a revitalized view of the importance of the home, since the home is now where many of us work (thanks Zoom), workout (thanks Peloton), watch movies (thanks Netflix), and more.
-So long as consumers continue to do those things – and we believe they will for a long, long time – people will continue to place increased value on their homes.
+COVID-19 changed the world in many ways.
+One of the most pronounced was a revitalized view of the importance of the home.
+The home is now where many of us work (thanks, Zoom (Nasdaq:ZM)), work out (thanks, Peloton (Nasdaq:PTON)), watch movies (thanks, Netflix (Nasdaq:NFLX)), and more.
+So long as consumers continue to do those things – and we believe they will for a long, long time – people will continue to place increased value in their homes.

 Folks, this isn’t a bubble.
 The housing market is in the first innings of a decade-long bull market.

-All of those stocks look like good buys for the next decade.
+All those stocks look like good buys for the next decade.

 But that list doesn’t include the best housing stock to play the decade-long housing market boom.

-Instead, the best housing stock to buy right now is a completely different type of company… one that isn’t just a participant in the housing market… but actually one that is completely redefining how the world buys and sells homes.
+Instead, the best housing stock to buy right now is a completely different type of company.
+It’s one that isn’t just a participant in the housing market.
+It’s completely redefining how the world buys and sells homes.

 Yep.
 You read that right.
-The home shopping market is going to shift online because the new buyers in the market want to buy homes online.
+The home shopping market will shift online because the new buyers in the market want to buy homes online.